AI @ Lowes

 2022 Q3

-Lowe's unveiled an industry-first digital twin technology combining AI, 3D visualization, and augmented reality to empower retail associates in customer service.
+Lowe's launched an industry-first digital twin, leveraging AI, 3D visualization, and augmented reality to empower retail associates in customer service.